 Multi-millionaires go broke all the time because they exposed themselves to too much risk and temptation.
 Think about all those pro athletes who would still be rich if they had just kept all their money in a bank.

-Since 2010, money market and CD rates have been particularly horrible.
+From 2010 through 2021, money market and CD rates were particularly horrible.
 Retirees depending on fixed income were forced to take more risk.
-And thankfully, such risk has paid off as the S&P 500 and the real estate market across various parts of the country took off.
-Further, we’ve all been able to refinance our mortgages at rock bottom rates.
+Thankfully, such risk paid off when the S&P 500 and the real estate market across various parts of the country took off.

 Let's look at various financial scenarios where building a CD Step Stool may or may not make sense.